hashicorp/terraform-provider-azurerm/website/docs/d/registration_definition.html.markdown

 ## Argument Reference

 * `registration_definition_id` - (Required) Specifies the ID of the Registration Definition as a UUID/GUID.
-* `scope` - (Required) Specifies the Scope at which the Custom Role Definition exists.

 ## Attributes Reference